jorge990125/wiki-vmangos/areatrigger_teleport.md

 ### 6. required_condition - mediumint(8) unsigned

-Item id from the `conditions` table.
+Id from the `conditions` table.
 This condition must be met to use the trigger.

 ### 7. target_map - smallint(5) unsigned